Noah-Kerzner/Dicke-state-preperation/README.md

 # Dicke-state-preperation
-A collection of Jupyter notebooks and .py files to simulate the preparation of qudit Dicke states
+A collection of Jupyter notebooks and .py files to simulate the preparation of qudit Dicke states using `CIRQ`

 ## Files